 One of the best, most practiced traditions of Christmas is gift-giving.
 It drives consumerism and fuels the frenzy of “the holidays.”
 However, giving gifts is rooted in a more profound, more significant tradition, following the example of the wise men from the East visiting the Christ child thousands of years ago.
-The practice of giving generously might not be an original idea, but it carries with it many benefits and is a characteristic of strong leadership.
+Giving generously might not be an original idea, but it carries many benefits and is a characteristic of strong leadership.

 A leader who gives goes beyond giving an end-of-the-year bonus or box of fruit.
 Of course, those gifts are still appreciated, but generous giving is a practiced, year-round trait of great business leaders.
 There are many things to give and benefits to a leader when doing so.

 Principled leadership, in a change leadership setting, delegates.
-This leader knows inspired, capable people are qualified to accomplish the needed tasks.
-When a leader has built a great team, it’s not up to the leader to achieve it all.
-A giving leader delegates worthwhile work and not just rote tasks or busy work.
+This leader knows that inspired, capable people are qualified to accomplish the needed tasks.
+When a leader has built a great team, it’s not up to the leader to achieve it.
+A giving leader delegates worthwhile work, not just rote tasks or busy work.
 It’s a generous gift because with it comes growth and development for the employee.
 But it’s more than just a gift.
 It’s an investment.

 A wise leader builds trust in the workplace by giving specific, life-giving words of encouragement.
 This requires a leader to slow down enough to recognize the deeper layer of effort and ingenuity an employee offers.
 A thoughtful leader not only sees it but also says something.
 A generous leader knows the power of encouraging words to the employee and the people around the employee.
 Influencing the opinions of the team bolsters the team’s overall performance.